Champions League qualification: Who is most likely to win race and how many spots will Premier League teams have?

 Liverpool and Arsenal are ranked as certainties to qualify for the 2025/26 Champions League but which other Premier League sides will join them?
 How English teams could have up to six spots in next season's tournament if Manchester United or Tottenham win the Europa League

-Liverpool and Arsenal look certain to reach next season's Champions League and enjoy a 17-point and 10-point buffer over fifth spot already.
+Liverpool and Arsenal look certain to reach next season's Champions League and enjoy a 20-point and nine-point buffer over fifth spot already.
 Opta give Liverpool a 100 per cent chance of finishing in the top four, with Arsenal only a tad less likely with a 99.9 per cent chance.

-- When is the Champions League last-16 draw and who is in it?
+- Champions League last-16 draw: Liverpool, Arsenal, Aston Villa learn their fate

 - Champions League results | Download the Sky Sports App